 Jeroen Dewulf is Professor at the UC Berkeley Department of German & Dutch Studies.
 As the incumbent of the Queen Beatrix Chair, he is director of Berkeley’s Dutch Studies Program.
 He is also the director of UC Berkeley’s Institute of European Studies and Chair of the Chancellor’s Advisory Board on Study Abroad.
-He currently also serves as interim director of UC Berkeley’s Institute of International Studies.
+He currently also serves as interim director of UC Berkeley’s Global International and Area Studies.
 Since 2017, Dewulf is a member of the Royal Flemish Academy of Belgium.
 As an affiliated member of the Center for African Studies and core member of the faculty board of the Latin American Studies Graduate Group, he is also active in the field of African Studies and Latin-American Studies.
 He is also the literary executor of the Swiss author Hugo Loetscher (1929-2009).
 Dewulf graduated with a major in Germanic Philology and a minor in Portuguese Studies at the University of Ghent, in Belgium.
 He holds an MA from the University of Porto, in Portugal, and a PhD in German Literature from the University of Bern, in Switzerland.
 He has been a visiting professor at the University of São Paulo and the Institute of Advanced Studies at UCL London.
 His research interests are as diverse as Dutch and Portuguese (post)colonial literature and history, transatlantic slave trade, Low Countries studies, Swiss literature and culture and European politics in general.
 He publishes in five different languages (English, Dutch, German, Portuguese and French).
 For his scholarly service, he was distinguished, in 1999, with the Quality Seal for Innovating Initiatives in the Field of Foreign Language Education by the European Union and he was awarded by the Cultural Foundation of the Swiss UBS-Bank for his research on Swiss-German literature.
 In 2010, he was distinguished by the Hellman Family Faculty Fund as one of the “Best of Berkeley Researchers” and in 2012 he won the Robert O. Collins Award in African Studies as well as the American Cultures Innovation in Teaching Award.
 In 2014, he was distinguished with the Hendricks Award of the New Netherland Institute for his research on the early Dutch history of New York and the first slave community on Manhattan.
 In 2015, his research on the slave population in Louisiana was distinguished with the Louisiana History President’s Memorial Award and both in 2015 and 2016, he was the recipient of the Clague and Carol Van Slyke Article Prize in New Netherland studies.